-- Removing waste and inefficiency through improvement. - Improve performance against a number of quality measures such as board rounds, ward standards and consistency across all areas including patient flow and discharge. - Improve care, patient experience, environment and ward leadership. - Increase time to care for patients leading to improving positive experience within our hospitals for our patients.
+- Removing waste and inefficiency through improvement. - Improve performance against a number of quality measures such as board rounds, ward standards and consistency across all areas including patient flow and discharge. - Improve care, patient experience, environment and ward leadership. - Increase time to care for patients indicated by positive experience within our hospitals.